joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/Step2/README.md

 ```shell
 #SBATCH --mail-user=user@email.com
 ```
-To submitting the job we use the following command
+To submit the job we use the following command
 ```shell
 sbatch setonix_job.sh
 ```
-To monitor the state of the job we use the following command
+To monitor the state of the job, we use the following command
 ```shell
 squeue --me
 ```